Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Non-Hermitian skin effect without point-gap topology

-As shown in Fig.~\ref{FigX2}(c), destroying the triangular form of $H$ has a drastic effect on the localization properties of the eigenstates.
-The centers of the wave functions $X$ are now distributed across the entire chain and the IPRs of all states are small, indicating that all eigenstates now have bulk character.
-As shown in the right inset, the non-zero point-gap winding around certain energies in the complex plane persists.
-I.e., there is no NHSE despite the point-gap topology of the system.
+This example shows one way how the scalar one-band boundary reconstruction theorem can fail in the clean multiband case: the winding based on $\det(H(k)-E)$ still counts roots but this root count no longer controls the entire wave function.
+The skin-localized component of the wave function can be sub-dominant.
+Physically, the NHSE disappears because the skin modes hybridize with a reciprocal channel.}

 However, since there is winding around certain energies in the complex plane, there are topologically protected singular vectors, which indicate the existence of protected boundary-localized eigenstates in the thermodynamic limit.
-As an example, we show in Fig.~\ref{FigX3} the singular value spectrum of $H-E$ with $E=-1.3$ (black dot in the right inset of Fig.~\ref{FigX2}(c)).
+As an example, we show in Fig.~\ref{FigX3} the singular value spectrum of $H-E$ with $E=0.2\im$ (black dot in the right inset of Fig.~\ref{FigX2}(c)).

-Consistent with the winding $\mathcal{I}(E)=-1$, there is a singular value that is separated from the bulk by a gap and that tends to zero in the thermodynamic limit.
-The corresponding singular vector shows exponentially localized components on both of the coupled Hatano-Nelson chains.
+Consistent with the winding $\mathcal{I}(E)=+1$, there is a singular value that is separated from the bulk by a gap and that tends to zero in the thermodynamic limit.
+The corresponding singular vector shows exponentially localized components on both of the coupled Hatano-Nelson chains. \js{Experimentally, this boundary localized metastable state at $E=0.2\im$ will be visible in linear response, see Eq.~\eqref{response4}, despite the fact that the finite system has no boundary localized eigenmodes.}

-To summarize, this example shows that the NHSE and point-gap topology are two properties of non-Hermitian systems which are, in general, independent of each other.
+To summarize, these examples show that \js{even in the clean case} the NHSE and point-gap topology are two properties of non-Hermitian systems which are, in general, independent of each other.
 The NHSE requires a non-normal matrix, which makes the spectrum sensitive to a change in boundary conditions, and non-reciprocal couplings, which lead to the eigenstates preferentially accumulating on one of the edges.

+Finally, we note that it has been suggested that in systems with subspace symmetry, the winding number of the block of the Bloch Hamiltonian representing this subspace is the relevant quantity \cite{ShimomuraTakami}.
+For the triangular matrix \eqref{HN_d4} these would be the winding numbers associated with the diagonal blocks.
+However, this interpretation is not robust. \js{First, in the example shown in Fig.~\ref{FigX2}(c) one of the blocks does have a non-zero winding number yet all states are extended.
+Second,} the NHSE persists under clean perturbations that break the triangular (or subspace) structure, indicating that such a symmetry is not required for boundary localization. \js{Third}, in the strictly triangular case, the eigenstates are controlled by the underlying Hatano–Nelson blocks, and are therefore unstable to generic random disorder, which destroys the NHSE.
+These observations show that subspace-based interpretations do not provide a stable or generic explanation of the NHSE.